 So, to achieve this, you must be familiar with the kind of inbound traffic your server is receiving.
 This way, you have a better understanding of what normal traffic looks like and What is the frequency of the traffic!
 Once you are ready with this profile, you can detect the changes that start to occur when an attack takes place.

-The sudden surge in the number of traffic completely ruptures your bandwidth and exhausts it.
+The sudden surge in the traffic completely ruptures your bandwidth and exhausts it.

 Now, you can opt to have more bandwidth than your requirements for such unprecedented times.
 The catch here is that it may not stop any DDoS attack, but it can give you an additional time period to prepare and act on the situation before the systems are completely exhausted.
 Make these changes in the network parameters: